 The Prenatal Benefit Program was developed in conjunction with Early Childhood Development Agenda and is intended to help expectant mothers in NB have healthier babies.

 Parental Benefits are available to pregnant women living in New Brunswick.
-There are two significant factors to consider at screening and needs assessment:

 The Household Income Policy is not used in the determination of eligibility for this benefit.

 Keep in mind that an application to the Prenatal Benefit Program may be an application for prenatal benefits only.
 If the prenatal benefit is for an existing SA client or someone looking for basic assistance in addition to prenatal benefits, then the normal application process and necessary documentation would be followed as per existing policies and procedures.